Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: RELATED WORK

 \subsection{Spike-based Neural Rendering}

 Recent advances have demonstrated successful integration of SNNs with NeRF \cite{liao2024spiking, li2025spiking, wang2025mixed, gu2024sharpening, guo2024spike, yao2023spikingnerf}.
 Liao et al. \cite{liao2024spiking} developed a hybrid ANN-SNN architecture with novel spiking neuron dynamics to enable continuous geometric representation.
 For geometric reconstruction tasks, Gu et al. \cite{gu2024sharpening} introduced an innovative polling strategy and designed specialized surrogate gradients.
 Yao et al. \cite{yao2023spikingnerf} addressed novel view synthesis by mapping ray sampling points to SNN time steps and proposing a TCP scheme to handle variable sampling densities across rays.
+SAH-NeRF~\cite{chang2026sah} explores an SNN-ANN hybrid framework for improving NeRF-based novel-view synthesis.
 Wang et al. \cite{wang2025mixed} further enhanced the framework through a grouped spiking neuron mechanism for improved cross-region communication.
-Compared to these approaches, our solution offers distinct advantages: (1) it maintains the original neuron computational model without additional operations, (2) preserves the input dimensionality, and (3) can be seamlessly integrated with existing spike-based NeRF architectures.
+Compared to these approaches, our solution offers distinct advantages: (1) it maintains the original neuron computational model without introducing additional neuronal operations, (2) it learns a scene-specific temporal budget during training instead of relying on a fixed or manually selected inference time step, and (3) it preserves the input/output dimensionality of the underlying NeRF backbone, making it compatible with existing spike-based neural rendering architectures.